 The 'Race to the Bottom'

 A 'race to the bottom' in the banana industry has been fuelled by the low prices paid by supermarkets and the cost cutting actions taken by fruit companies as they relocate in search of cheaper labour and weaker legislation in exporting regions.
-Employers have increasingly sub-contracted labour in a bid to reduce their responsibility for working conditions, the respect of core labour standards or payment of a living wage.
+This has also led to unfair trading practices (UTPs) being imposed on workers in the banana sector.
+A survey carried out in 2011 amongst food suppliers throughout Europe found that 96% of respondents had been subjected to at least one form of UTP and the majority were unlikely to pursue legal action.
+For example, employers have increasingly sub-contracted labour in a bid to reduce their responsibility for working conditions, the respect of core labour standards or payment of a living wage.
 Plantation labour is increasingly casual with many workers on temporary contracts or hired on a daily basis.
-In several countries membership of independent trade unions has fallen as a direct result.
+In several countries, membership of independent trade unions has fallen as a direct result.

-Plantation conditions are harsh with workers toiling 10 -12 hours in unbearable heat up to 6 days a week.
+Plantation conditions are harsh, for example, female workers often work for 14 hours a day without overtime in unbearable hear, for up to 6 days a week.
 Many workers fail to earn a 'living wage' to cover their basic needs such as housing, food, clothing and education.